 Myth 2: CAT requires strong mathematical skills

 CAT Quantitative Aptitude (Maths) is all about understanding the fundamentals.
-It doesn't matter whether your Mathematics score was in 90s or not at the time of CAT preparation.
+It doesn't matter whether your Mathematics score in school was in 90s or not.
+At the time of CAT 2025 preparation you need to start from where your left.
 Quantitative Aptitude topics are advanced level of Maths studied in Class 9 and 10.
 Most of us are familiar with the fundamentals.
 The key is to capitalise on the understanding of the fundamental concepts and learn their application in different scenarios.
 Work hard and diligently.
 If your Maths isn’t strong at the beginning of CAT preparation, it will be by the time the exam date arrives.
 Just keep practicing.

 Also Read: